Kanailal Dutta: Trial, sentencing and martyrdom

 On the day of cremation of Kanailal in the Kalighat burning ghat, his body was handed over to his family for cremation.
 A huge crowd gathered and all were pushing each other to touch the bier.
 The body was decked with flowers.
 Men, women and children followed the procession in large numbers, shouting Jai Kanai occasionally.
 He gloried in the deed he had committed and went to his execution without flinching.

 While fleeing from Muzaffarpur, on 2 May 1908, Prafulla Chaki was cornered at Mokama Ghat railway station and was about to get arrested when he killed himself by firing two shots one at the forehead and the other on the left side of his chest at the head.
-Khudiram Bose was the first martyr in the history of revolutionary movement for Indian independence.
-Kanailal Dutta was the second, and Satyendranath Bose was the third.
-The execution of these men in 1908 aroused great commotion in public life.
-The witness accounts of the final moments before martyrdom and accounts of their sacrifices became canonical.